google/styleguide/pyguide.md

 -   obvious

 A docstring should give enough information to write a call to the function without reading the function's code.
+The docstring should describe the function's calling syntax and its semantics, but generally not its implementation details, unless those details are relevant to how the function is to be used.
+For example, a function that mutates one of its arguments as a side effect should note that in its docstring.
+Otherwise, subtle but important details of a function's implementation that are not relevant to the caller are better expressed as comments alongside the code than within the function's docstring.

-The docstring should be descriptive-style (`"""Fetches rows from a Bigtable."""`) rather than imperative-style (`"""Fetch rows from a Bigtable."""`), except for `@property` data descriptors, which should use the <a href="#384-classes">same style as attributes</a>.
-A docstring should describe the function's calling syntax and its semantics, not its implementation.
-For tricky code, comments alongside the code are more appropriate than using docstrings.
+The docstring should be descriptive-style (`"""Fetches rows from a Bigtable."""`) rather than imperative-style (`"""Fetch rows from a Bigtable."""`).
+The docstring for a `@property` data descriptor should use the same style as the docstring for an attribute or a
+<a href="#doc-function-args">function argument</a> (`"""The Bigtable path."""`,
+rather than `"""Returns the Bigtable path."""`).

 A method that overrides a method from a base class may have a simple docstring sending the reader to its overridden method's docstring, such as `"""See base